High Street Filatex Limited

-27. VIGIL MECHANISM/WHISTLE BLOWER POLICY
+29. VIGIL MECHANISM/WHISTLE BLOWER POLICY

-The Company has a robust vigil mechanism through its whistle blower policy approved and adopted by the Board of Directors of the Company in compliance with the provisions of Section 177(10) of the Act.
+The Company has a robust vigil mechanism through its whistle blower policy, approved and adopted by the Board of Directors of the Company in compliance with the provisions of Section 177(10) of the Act.

-The policy also provides protection to the employees and Directors who report unethical practices and iiregularities.
+The policy also provides protection to the employees and Directors who report unethical practices and irregularities.
 Any incidents that are reported are investigated and suitable action is taken in line with the whistle blower policy.
-The employees are encouraged to voice their concerns by way of whistle blowing and all the employees have been given access to the Audit Committee.
-No personnel have been denied access to the Audit Committee pertaining to the Whistle Blower Policy The Whistle Blower Policy is available on the following web link: http://www.highstreetfilatex.in/asp/vigil-mechansim.pdf.
+The employees are encouraged, to raise voice, for their concerns by way of whistle blowing and all the employees have been given access to the Audit Committee.
+It also provides adequate safeguards against victimization of Directors/ Employees who avail the mechanism and are free to report violations of applicable laws and regulations and the code of conduct.
+No personnel have been denied access to the Audit Committee pertaining to the Whistle Blower Policy.
+The Whistle Blower Policy is available on the following web link: http://www.highstreetfilatex.in/asp/vigil-mechansim.pdf.

-29. INTERNAL FINANCIAL CONTROL
+30. INTERNAL FINANCIAL CONTROL

 The Company has in place adequate internal financial controls with reference to financial statements.
 During the year, such controls were tested and no reportable material weaknesses in the design or operation were observed.